Toylerrr/Flashforge-for-Cura/README.md

+# Toylerrr#9601 ADD ME ON DISCORD IF YOU NEED HELP

 # Flashforge-for-Cura

 Just download the master zip and drop the files into your cura 3.6 install folder NOT THE APPDATA